I don’t want to brag (or do I?), but I feel like quite the pro when it comes to procuring groceries for our family sans automobile.

 (If you’re new here: We moved to Ireland from the USA.
 We haven’t tried driving here – yet.
 Public transportation and walking for the win!)

-Grocery shopping without a vehicle requires a bit of planning.
+Grocery shopping in Ireland without a vehicle requires a bit of planning.
 For instance, I don’t want to purchase all the heavy stuff in one trip because I have to carry it home in a backpack or reusable shopping bag.

 More or less, I’m purchasing what we will consume that day or the next.
 No bulk shopping here.
 A jumbo pack of toilet paper is AWESOME – except when you have to haul it a mile down the street.
 It becomes awkward.
 On so many levels.

-Today I want to take you on a virtual shopping trip of my local grocery store.
+Today I want to take you on a virtual shopping trip of my local Irish grocery store.
 By and large, the store’s presentation is similar to what you’d see at your local Safeway, Kroger or Walmart.

 The differences are in the details.